idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Non-translatables appear by default with a violet color background on the source segment and can be easily inserted via the F4 keyboard shortcut.

-Non-translatables are stored in *cafetran/resources/placeables* folder.
+Non-translatables are stored in *cafetran/resources/placeables* folder (This is on Windows and GNU/Linux.
+On a Mac, go to Applications and show the CafeTran.app package contents by right-clicking.
+The folder can be found in */Contents/Java/resources/placeables*).
 Multiple non-translatables files can be saved in this folder and selected from the drop-down menu.

 The non-translatable TXT files are simple lists with one non-translatable per line.